JuDFTteam/judft_tutorials/tutorials/iffaiida_tutorial_01_2020/aiida-kkr/CLI_tutorial/aiida-kkr_CLI_tutorial.md

 2218  29s ago    KkrCalculation          ⏵ Waiting         Waiting for transport task: upload
 ```

-after some time the jobs finishes (depending on the availability of the cluster):
+after some time the jobs finish (depending on the availability of the cluster):

 ```shell
 $ verdi process list -a -p1 | grep $PK_KKR